probstlukas/hack-nation-2025/README.md

 ## 🔮 Future Enhancements

+### Stage 1: Financial Document Analysis and Q&A
+- **Improved Metric Extraction**: Use pattern matching (reports are structured), prompt engineering or a combination of both

 ### Stage 2: Advanced Forecasting
-- **Machine Learning Models**: LSTM, ARIMA for time series
+- **Machine Learning Models**: Use more sophisticated models and include financial metrics from the reports as features
-- **External APIs**: Real-time market data integration
 - **Risk Modeling**: VaR, Monte Carlo simulations
-- **Visualization**: Interactive charts and forecasts
+- **Uncertainty Estimates on Forecasting**: Use an ensemble of different prediction models and model accuracy from historical data

-### Stage 3: Investment Intelligence
+### Stage 3: Investment Strategy
 - **Portfolio Theory**: Modern portfolio optimization
 - **ESG Integration**: Environmental, Social, Governance factors
 - **Backtesting**: Historical strategy performance
 - **Real-time Alerts**: Market change notifications

 ## 📝 API Documentation

-### Document Endpoints
-- `GET /api/documents` - List all available documents
-- `GET /api/documents/{id}` - Get document details
-- `GET /api/documents/{id}/text` - Get document text content
-- `GET /api/documents/{id}/sentiment` - Get sentiment analysis

-### Q&A Endpoints
-- `POST /api/qa` - Ask a question about a document

-### Stage 2 & 3 Placeholders
-- `POST /api/forecast` - Financial forecasting (placeholder)
-- `POST /api/investment-recommendation` - Investment advice (placeholder)
+See “APIs (selected)” above and live docs at `http://localhost:5001/docs`.

-## 🤝 Contributing
+## Authors

-This project was built for the AkashX.ai challenge at HackNation 2025.
-The current implementation focuses on Stage 1 (Document Q&A) with a solid foundation for Stage 2 and 3 development.
+- Lukas Probst
+- Christopher von Klitzing

 ## 📄 License
 This project is developed for the AkashX.ai HackNation 2025 challenge.

 ---

 **Sponsored by AkashX.ai** | **HackNation 2025 Challenge**

-*Building the future of AI-powered financial analysis*
+— Building the future of AI-powered financial analysis —